skiss10/ably-multiplayer-chatgpt/README.md

-# Building a Realtime Chat App with Next.js, Ably, and Vercel
+# Building a Realtime Chat App with ChatGPT using Next.js, Ably, and Vercel

 https://next-js-chat-app.vercel.app/

 This is a demo of building a chat application with [Next.js](https://nextjs.org/) using Ably as the messaging platform.
+In addition to the basic chat functionality, this app incorporates OpenAI's ChatGPT, an advanced language model, to enhance user experience and provide AI-powered chat assistance.

 You'll learn how to -
 * Create a brand new Next.js application
 * Create an Ably account and get an API key
 * Create a Next.js Vercel Serverless API
 * Use React Functional components and React Hooks with Ably
+* Integrate ChatGPT with your chat application
+* Use ChatGPT to provide AI-powered responses and assistance within the chat
 * Host your app on Vercel

 [Next.js](https://nextjs.org/) is a React framework from [Vercel](https://vercel.com/).
 It is used to build static web applications with server side rendering, serverless functions and seamless hosting.
 It's a framework that takes the React knowledge you already have, and puts some structure and conventions in place.